Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Preliminary: optimal transport and Schr o dinger bridge over networks

-Then, we introduce the Schr\"{o}dinger bridge \cite{chen2016robust,chen2017efficient}.
-Let $\mathfrak{M}$ be a Markovian probability distribution on $\Xkk$ given by , where $\mu_0$ is a probability distribution on $\mathcal{V}$ and $\bm{M}\in\mathbb{R}^{n\times n}$ is an irreducible time-invariant transition matrix.
-The Schr\"{o}dinger bridge problem aims to determine the time-evolving probability distribution $P$ that satisfies a fixed initial distribution $\nu_0$ and the terminal distribution $\nu_T$ that is closest to the prior distribution $\mathfrak{M}$.
+The Schr\"{o}dinger bridge aims to determine the time-evolving probability distribution $P$ that satisfies a fixed initial distribution $\nu_0$ and the terminal distribution $\nu_T$ that is closest to the prior distribution $\mathfrak{M}$.
+This problem is known to have a unique solution \cite[Theorem 3]{georgiou2015schrodinger}.
+We consider two non-negative functions $\varphi$ and $\hat{\varphi}$ on $\mathcal{T}\times\mathcal{V}$ with the boundary constraints $\nu_0$ and $\nu_T$.
+These are required to satisfy